 Our Yoga instructor Shri K. Ramachandran, is well-versed in all forms and styles of Yoga originating from the different, established Schools of Yoga.
 He will devise, define, and design individualized Yoga therapies best-suited for you which will help and benefit you individually.

-And this tailored Yoga Therapy happens in one of the best Ayurvedic center in Kerala, Ayuryogashram which is a picturesque Ayurvedic healthcare resort that is nestled in quiet environs.
+And this tailored Yoga Therapy happens in one of the best Ayurvedic center in Kerala, Ayuryogashram, which is a picturesque yoga and meditation retreat centre in Kerala that is nestled in quiet environs.

 THE PACKAGE INCLUDES PICKUP / DROP FROM/TO KOCHI AIRPORT PLUS ACCOMMODATION AND FOOD ON SINGLE OCCUPANCY AND ALSO ON A TWIN-SHARING BASIS PER PERSON.